Penitent thief: Unnamed

 Only the Gospel of Luke describes one of the criminals as penitent, and that gospel does not name him.

 Augustine of Hippo does not name the thief, but wonders if he might not have been baptized at some point.

-According to tradition, the Good Thief was crucified to Jesus' right and the other thief was crucified to his left.
-For this reason, depictions of the crucifixion of Jesus often show Jesus' head inclined to his right, showing his acceptance of the Good Thief.
+According to tradition on the Scripture, the good thief was crucified to Jesus's right and the other thief was crucified to his left.
+For this reason, depictions of the crucifixion of Jesus often show Jesus's head inclined to his right, showing his acceptance of the good thief.
 In the Russian Orthodox Church, both crucifixes and crosses are usually made with three bars: the top one, representing the titulus (the inscription that Pontius Pilate wrote and was nailed above Jesus' head); the longer crossbar on which Jesus' hands were nailed; and a slanted bar at the bottom representing the footrest to which Jesus' feet were nailed.
-The footrest is slanted, pointing up towards the Good Thief, and pointing down towards the other.
+The footrest is slanted, pointing up towards the good thief, and pointing down towards the other.

 According to John Chrysostom, the thief dwelt in the desert and robbed or murdered anyone unlucky enough to cross his path.
 According to Pope Gregory I, he "was guilty of blood, even his brother's blood" (fratricide).

+Thief or revolutionary

+According to the United States Conference of Catholic Bishops commentary on John 18:40, the term commonly translated as thief – léstés – can also mean "a guerrilla warrior fighting for nationalistic aims."

 Named

 "Dismas"

 Luke's unnamed penitent thief was later assigned the name Dismas in an early Greek recension of the Acta Pilati and the Latin Gospel of Nicodemus, portions of which may be dated to the late fourth century.
-The name "Dismas" may have been adapted from a Greek word meaning "sunset" or "death".
+The name "Dismas" may have been adapted from a Greek word meaning "dying".
 The other thief's name is given as Gestas.
-In Syriac Infancy Gospel's Life of the Good Thief (Histoire Du Bon Larron French 1868, English 1882), Augustine of Hippo said, the thief said to Jesus, the child: "O most blessed of children, if ever a time should come when I shall crave Thy Mercy, remember me and forget not what has passed this day."
+In the Syriac Infancy Gospel's Life of the Good Thief (Histoire Du Bon Larron French 1868, English 1882), Augustine of Hippo said, the thief said to Jesus, the child: "O most blessed of children, if ever a time should come when I shall crave Thy Mercy, remember me and forget not what has passed this day."

 Anne Catherine Emmerich saw the Holy Family "exhausted and helpless"; according to Augustine of Hippo and Peter Damian, the Holy Family met Dismas, in these circumstances.
 Pope Theophilus of Alexandria (385–412) wrote a Homily on the Crucifixion and the Good Thief, which is a classic of Coptic literature.